rbowsley/lamplighthelp/source/20-2-0_Setting_up_rules_and_policies.markdown

-# 26.2.0    Setting up rules and policies
+# 20.2.0    Setting up Rules and Policies

 > To set up charge/payee rules and policies, go to Admin -> System administration and click 'Set up charge module rules and policies'.
 You will see a list of any policies and rules you have already set up.